Halfway Through U.S. Quarantines, Two Women Describe 'Surreal,' Lonely Waits

 "I'm probably a little stressed — still trying to work through all of this," says Leonhard, who is about halfway through her quarantine.
 "And I think I can feel that my blood pressure is probably a little high for me."

-She's also have trouble sleeping.
+She's also having trouble sleeping.

 "This kind of events do affect me physically as well as emotionally," she says.
 "I think I'm kind of frazzled about it.
 So I can't settle down that well."